 Over two days, participants engaged in critical discussions with Congressional leaders and staff from key committees, including the House Education and Workforce Committee and the Senate Health, Education, Labor, and Pensions (HELP) Committee.
 Their goal was clear: to ensure that federal workforce policies prioritize and fund financial aid for short-term skills training and sector partnerships that align training programs with industry needs.

 Sector partnerships are vital because they bring together businesses, educational institutions, and workforce agencies to design and implement training programs that meet the specific needs of local industries.
-These partnerships not only help businesses find skilled workers but also provide workers with the training needed to secure stable, good jobs with competitive wages
+These partnerships not only help businesses find skilled workers but also provide workers with the training needed to secure stable, good jobs with competitive wages.

-don’t require four-year degrees.
+Financial aid for short term training programs is also critical because most jobs don’t require four-year degrees.
 Instead, employers are looking for wrkers with skills and credentials that can be achieved through high-quality, shorter-term training programs.

-Why Federal Investment in Sector Partnerships
+Why Federal Investment in Sector Partnerships and Short-termTrainingis Crucial

 During the fly-in, the participantsdiscussed their experiences of trying to fill good, openjobs and upskillworkers for new jobs.
 One employer mentioned how they have had at least one welding position open over the last 11 years.
 With adequate resources, they could do more, helping both the company and the community.
 They advocated for specific policy priorities that would strengthen sector partnerships, including increased funding for workforce programs and the expansion of Pell Grants to include short-term, industry-recognized training programs.